CoeJoder/ethereum-node/docs/node-setup.md

 ssh -p 55522 eth-node-mainnet
 cd ethereum-node

-# display all environment variables
+# display all environment variables and confirm they are correct
+# if changes are needed, logout and make the changes in the client PC's `env.sh` and run `deploy.sh` again
+./print-env.sh
 # after reviewing, stay logged in for the next steps
-./print-env.sh
 ```

 - [ ] configure the software firewall and enable it: